Ben Ali Stakes

-The Ben Ali Stakes is an American race for thoroughbred horses run in the Spring of each year at Keeneland Race Course in Lexington, Kentucky.
-For 4-year-olds and up, it is a Grade III event set at a distance of one mile and one eighth mile on the dirt.
-In its 87th running in 2017, it currently offers a purse of $200,000.
+The Ben Ali Stakes is an American race for Thoroughbred horses run annually since 1937 at Keeneland Race Course in Lexington, Kentucky.
+Open to 4-year-olds and up, it is currently a Grade 3 event set at a distance of a mile and one eighth on the dirt course.
+As of 2025 it offers a purse of $350,000.

 According to the official history at Keeneland racetrack, the Ben Ali (pronounced Ah-Lie) is named for James Ben Ali Haggin (1822–1914), a lawyer who made a fortune during the California Gold Rush and who used much of that money to create the biggest horse breeding farm in the world: the Rancho Del Paso near Sacramento, California.
 He also owned Elmendorf Farm in Lexington, Kentucky with its thousands of acres of prime Kentucky bluegrass.
 Haggin became a noteworthy breeder of great racehorses and a fervent supporter of the sport.
 Haggin owned the Hall of Famers, Salvator and the filly, Firenzi.

-The first running of the Ben Ali took place in 1917 at the Lexington Race Course where it was raced through 1932 after which the track closed.
-It did not run again until it was revived at Keeneland in 1937.
+The first running of the Ben Ali Handicap took place in 1917 at the Lexington Race Course where it was raced through 1932 after which the track closed.
+It was not run again until the race name was revived at Keeneland in 1937.

-Decidedly, the winner of the 1962 Kentucky Derby, won this race in 1963, and Pistols and Roses in 1994.
+Decidedly, the winner of the 1962 Kentucky Derby, won this race in 1963.